Biden heads into a make-or-break stretch for his imperiled presidential campaign

 Biden's staff has resisted repeated calls to release more robust medical records for the 81-year-old president.
 After his last full physical in February, his doctor declared him fit for duty.

 Some have suggested Vice President Kamala Harris is emerging as the favorite to replace Biden if he were to withdraw.
-Those involved in private discussions acknowledge that Govs.
-Gavin Newsom of California and Gretchen Whitmer of Michigan remain viable alternatives.
+Those involved in private discussions acknowledge that California's Newsom and Gov. Gretchen Whitmer of Michigan remain viable alternatives.
 But for some insiders, Harris is viewed as the best prospect to quickly unify the party and avoid a messy and divisive convention fight.

+Newsom was asked directly whether, if Biden dropped out, he would he support Harris.
+He said, “I don’t even like playing in the hypotheticals."

 Trump was seen on video declaring that Harris would be his new rival, saying, “she’s so pathetic.”
 It was unclear when he made the comments, which were posted on his social media account.